-Our Higher Ed Consulting Team at The Change Leader Has Well Over 20 Years of Higher Education Expertise Working with Colleges and Universities
+Our Higher Education Consulting Team at The Change Leader Has Well Over 100 Years of Cumulative Higher Education Expertise Working with Colleges and Universities

 Over the past 25+ years, Deborah has been helping organizations drive growth through strategic consumer branding, product development, and organizational development.
 She has led highly successful consumer marketing initiatives in highly complex organizations in consumer packaged goods, higher education and agency settings.
 Most recently, at Columbia College Chicago, Deb built a centralized marketing team of over 30 marketing communications, design, web development, and public relations professionals.
 In this role, she developed and implemented the college’s first brand strategy, creating a brand architecture, visual and messaging strategy that highlighted Columbia’s unique position as an arts and media college for students who see the world through a creative lens.

 After getting an MBA at Northwestern’s Kellogg Graduate School of Management, Deb started her career at Helene Curtis (now part of Unilever), leading and developing innovative products for large and successful brands, including Axe, Dove, Degree, and Suave.
 Since transitioning to the higher education sector, she has developed and implemented unique and compelling brand stories for large public and private universities, healthcare universities, law schools, and independent K-12 schools.
 She is a sought-after speaker and regular contributor to Inside Higher Ed’s Call to Action blog.

 Dr. William "Brit" Kirwan